BGP/MPLS L3 VPN

 Enabling BGP to Exchange the Routing Tables with the Peer

-Enabling the send-community extended knob on the neighbor.
-This essentially enables BGP to exchange the RTs with the peer.
+Enable the send-community extended parameter on the neighbor and allow BGP to exchange the routing tables with the peer.

 • Specify the address for the VPN next-hop using the command, neighbor default encapsulation mpls next-hop-self source-interface Loopback0.